 The workload presents the unexpired access token along with each request to access Conjur Cloud.
 A cached login simplifies this step in the background for CLI access.
 For API access, when the token expires, the workload must re-authenticate to get a new token.

 A request must comply with Conjur RBAC authorization rules as recorded in policy.
 Access privileges to specific resources (secrets, for example) are granted using

 For more information about Conjur Cloud authentication and supported Conjur authenticators, see Authenticate workloads.

-In this lesson you will use Conjur Cloud's Default Authenticator to authenticate your application, myapp, to Conjur Cloud using a RESTful request, and receive an access token.
+In this lesson you will use Conjur Cloud's Default Authenticator to authenticate your workload, myapp, to Conjur Cloud using a RESTful request, and receive an access token.

-The Default Authenticator uses the API key that you received when you created the myapp application identity (
+The Default Authenticator uses the API key that you received when you created the myapp workload identity (

 host) in a previous lesson